ulixee/hero/website/docs/Advanced/SessionReplay.md

 #### Realtime or Recorded

-When you launch a SecretAgent script, Replay launches to show you what's happening right as it occurs in your script.
+When you launch a Hero script, Replay launches to show you what's happening right as it occurs in your script.
 There's some delay recording, transferring and replaying, but it can be a really useful tool to try changes out and run them.

 Remote recordings are also easy to download and play in Replay to find the source of errors or unexpected results.